rkborgstrom/Hangtime/README.md

 *	As a user, I need to be able to identify the company (logo/branding)
 *	As a user, I need to be able to post a picture
 * As a user, I need to be able to log information about the mountain
-*	As a user, I need to be able to create, read, update, and delete data
+*	As a user, I need to be able to create, read data
 *	As a user, I need to be able to keep a log of my past data
 *	As a user, I need to be able to view other user logs
-*	As a user, I need to be able to create a secure password

 # mockups